 Crop rotation vs. monocropping farming suggests changing agro species instead of planting one and the same for many subsequent seasons.
 Farmers applying this soil conservation method reap numerous benefits.
 Crop rotation helps them improve the earth structure with diverse root systems, to mitigate pest establishments, and to add nitrogen to the land with legumes known as nitrogen-fixing plants.

 The choice of crops to rotate is specific for each agricultural enterprise and highly depends on historical weather and productivity data.
 Some plants proved to be efficient in recent years, and some did not.
 Such information is available on EOSDA Crop Monitoring alongside daily weather and forecasts up to two weeks ahead, including precipitation, min/max temperatures, and anticipated risks.
-Furthermore, vegetation indices such as NDVI, MSAVI, NDMI, and ReCI help to inspect crop health at each growth stage.
+Furthermore, vegetation indices such as NDVI, MSAVI, NDMI, and ReCI help to inspect crop health at each plant growth stage.
 With this toolkit set, EOSDA Crop Monitoring assists in comprehensive analysis of the field and crops states.

 This soil conservation technique is another way to avoid bare soils and additionally benefit from planting cover crops – secondary species – in-between growing cash crops for different reasons like to: